General Mills Logo

 General Mills Logo 1949

 In the late 1940s, the mill wheel was on a large dark blue flag with a gold border.
-The orange color has been changed to yellow.
+The orange color was changed to yellow.
 Solid triangles were used instead of “striped” components.
 Where there used to be a monogram, there were separate letters “G,” “M,” and “I.” The waving flag added dynamics to the logo.
 It was attached to a flagpole with a sharp, arrowhead-shaped tip.

 1956 – 1959